WD-40 (NASDAQ:WDFC) Updates FY 2023 Earnings Guidance

 WD-40 (NASDAQ:WDFC – Get Rating) updated its FY 2023 earnings guidance on Thursday.
 The company provided earnings per share guidance of $5.09-$5.24 for the period, compared to the consensus earnings per share estimate of $5.73.
 The company issued revenue guidance of $545.00 million-$570.00 million, compared to the consensus revenue estimate of $546.75 million.

-Several equities analysts have issued reports on the stock.
-TheStreet cut shares of WD-40 from a b- rating to a c+ rating in a research report on Friday, July 8th.
-BWS Financial began coverage on shares of WD-40 in a research report on Thursday, July 14th.
-They set a sell rating and a $88.00 price objective for the company.
-StockNews.com began coverage on shares of WD-40 in a research report on Wednesday, October 12th.
-They set a hold rating for the company.
-Finally, DA Davidson increased their price objective on shares of WD-40 from $205.00 to $207.00 and gave the stock a buy rating in a research report on Thursday, October 20th.
+A number of equities analysts have recently issued reports on the stock.
+StockNews.com assumed coverage on shares of WD-40 in a report on Wednesday, October 12th.
+They issued a hold rating for the company.
+BWS Financial assumed coverage on shares of WD-40 in a research note on Thursday, July 14th.
+They issued a sell rating and a $88.00 price objective on the stock.
+DA Davidson increased their price objective on shares of WD-40 from $205.00 to $207.00 and gave the company a buy rating in a research note on Thursday, October 20th.
+Finally, TheStreet cut shares of WD-40 from a b- rating to a c+ rating in a research note on Friday, July 8th.

 WD-40 Announces Dividend

-The business also recently announced a quarterly dividend, which will be paid on Monday, October 31st.
-Investors of record on Friday, October 21st will be paid a dividend of $0.78 per share.
-This represents a $3.12 annualized dividend and a yield of 1.91%.
-The ex-dividend date of this dividend is Thursday, October 20th.
-WD-40’s dividend payout ratio is presently 63.67%.
+The company also recently disclosed a quarterly dividend, which was paid on Monday, October 31st.
+Stockholders of record on Friday, October 21st were paid a dividend of $0.78 per share.
+The ex-dividend date of this dividend was Thursday, October 20th.
+This represents a $3.12 dividend on an annualized basis and a dividend yield of 1.97%.
+WD-40’s dividend payout ratio is currently 63.67%.

-In other WD-40 news, Director Geoffrey Holdsworth sold 2,652 shares of the firm’s stock in a transaction on Monday, October 24th.
-The shares were sold at an average price of $152.12, for a total value of $403,422.24.
-Following the transaction, the director now directly owns 6,061 shares of the company’s stock, valued at $921,999.32.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-In other news, Director Eric Etchart purchased 500 shares of the company’s stock in a transaction that occurred on Thursday, August 4th.
-The shares were bought at an average cost of $177.60 per share, with a total value of $88,800.00.
-Following the completion of the transaction, the director now directly owns 5,692 shares of the company’s stock, valued at $1,010,899.20.
-The acquisition was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, Director Geoffrey Holdsworth sold 2,652 shares of the firm’s stock in a transaction dated Monday, October 24th.
-The stock was sold at an average price of $152.12, for a total transaction of $403,422.24.
-Following the sale, the director now owns 6,061 shares of the company’s stock, valued at approximately $921,999.32.
-The disclosure for this sale can be found here.
-1.33% of the stock is owned by insiders.
+In related news, CEO Steven A. Brass purchased 632 shares of the firm’s stock in a transaction dated Wednesday, October 26th.
+The stock was acquired at an average price of $158.16 per share, with a total value of $99,957.12.
+Following the completion of the transaction, the chief executive officer now owns 15,389 shares of the company’s stock, valued at $2,433,924.24.
+The acquisition was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+In other WD-40 news, Director Geoffrey Holdsworth sold 2,652 shares of the business’s stock in a transaction on Monday, October 24th.
+The shares were sold at an average price of $152.12, for a total transaction of $403,422.24.
+Following the completion of the sale, the director now owns 6,061 shares in the company, valued at $921,999.32.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, CEO Steven A. Brass bought 632 shares of the stock in a transaction on Wednesday, October 26th.
+The shares were acquired at an average price of $158.16 per share, with a total value of $99,957.12.
+Following the purchase, the chief executive officer now owns 15,389 shares of the company’s stock, valued at $2,433,924.24.
+The disclosure for this purchase can be found here.
+Corporate insiders own 1.33% of the company’s stock.

-Several large investors have recently modified their holdings of WDFC.
-Quantbot Technologies LP purchased a new position in WD-40 during the second quarter valued at approximately $44,000.
-Point72 Hong Kong Ltd bought a new stake in WD-40 during the second quarter valued at approximately $107,000.
-Centiva Capital LP lifted its position in WD-40 by 47.8% during the second quarter.
-Centiva Capital LP now owns 1,871 shares of the specialty chemicals company’s stock valued at $377,000 after purchasing an additional 605 shares during the last quarter.
-Baird Financial Group Inc. lifted its position in WD-40 by 3.2% during the first quarter.
-Baird Financial Group Inc. now owns 2,075 shares of the specialty chemicals company’s stock valued at $380,000 after purchasing an additional 65 shares during the last quarter.
-Finally, US Bancorp DE lifted its position in WD-40 by 3.2% during the first quarter.
-US Bancorp DE now owns 2,249 shares of the specialty chemicals company’s stock valued at $412,000 after purchasing an additional 69 shares during the last quarter.
-Hedge funds and other institutional investors own 93.52% of the company’s stock.
+Institutional investors have recently added to or reduced their stakes in the business.
+UBS Group AG lifted its holdings in WD-40 by 42.7% in the first quarter.
+UBS Group AG now owns 7,207 shares of the specialty chemicals company’s stock worth $1,321,000 after purchasing an additional 2,156 shares during the period.
+Jane Street Group LLC lifted its holdings in WD-40 by 421.4% in the first quarter.
+Jane Street Group LLC now owns 6,340 shares of the specialty chemicals company’s stock worth $1,162,000 after purchasing an additional 5,124 shares during the period.
+Captrust Financial Advisors lifted its holdings in WD-40 by 62.7% in the second quarter.
+Captrust Financial Advisors now owns 4,720 shares of the specialty chemicals company’s stock worth $950,000 after purchasing an additional 1,819 shares during the period.
+Sei Investments Co. lifted its holdings in WD-40 by 2.1% in the first quarter.
+Sei Investments Co. now owns 4,379 shares of the specialty chemicals company’s stock worth $808,000 after purchasing an additional 88 shares during the period.
+Finally, HighTower Advisors LLC lifted its holdings in WD-40 by 5.4% in the first quarter.
+HighTower Advisors LLC now owns 4,069 shares of the specialty chemicals company’s stock worth $734,000 after purchasing an additional 208 shares during the period.
+Institutional investors own 93.52% of the company’s stock.

 About WD-40